justinlboyer/avalanche/README.md

  ##Looking to help?
  - (In no particular order)
+ - [ ] Create a multiclass classification, so that the forecaster would reccommend an aspect and maybe? and elevation
  - [ ] Reconsider feature choices (ex: water weight instead of precip and snowfall)
  - [ ] Include feature scaling and renormalization
  - [ ] Build more models